SinicaGroup/Class-agnostic-Few-shot-Object-Counting/README.md

 │
 │    ├──── person_keypoints_val2017.json
 ````
-After download the data, please go to our code repository. </br>
+After downloading the data, please navigate to our repository. </br>
-Modify the variable "coco_path" in line 8  in [crop.py](data/crop.py) to your COCO dataset path.
+Then, modify the variable "coco_path" in line 8  in [crop.py](data/crop.py) to your COCO dataset path.
 ````
 cd CODE_DIRECTORY
 python data/crop.py
 ````
-After above instructions, structure used in our code will be like : </br>
+After performing the above instructions, the structure of your coco dataset will be like : </br>
 ````
 $PATH_TO_DATASET/
 ├──── images